 Performers must submit a recording of approximately 20 minutes in duration.
 Video recordings are strongly preferred and are compulsory for Percussion applicants.

 Composers must prepare a portfolio of three contrasting works.
 Scores are required, and recordings may also be submitted if available.

-All recordings/portfolios must be submitted by 31 March 2017.
+All recordings/portfolios must be submitted with your application by 31 March 2018.